Skip to content

 Where it falls short: scope creep.
 Its instinct to be helpful means it expands tasks.
 Fix it with explicit constraints in your prompt or CLAUDE.md.

-Claude 4.6 Opus: the deep thinker
+Claude Fable 5: the marathon thinker

-Composer 2: the agentic one
+Composer 2.5: the agentic one

 Cursor · Agentic · Best for: End-to-end tasks

-Composer 2 is Cursor's own model, trained specifically for agentic coding.
+Composer 2.5 is Cursor's own model, trained specifically for agentic coding.
 It doesn't just edit files — it acts.
 Terminal commands, reading output, making more edits, looping until the task is done.
 Closest thing to an AI developer that can execute end-to-end.

 Give it a task spanning multiple files with verification — "add this feature, make sure tests pass, fix type errors" — and it works through the steps autonomously.
 Runs the build, reads errors, fixes them, reruns.